What to Expect Diving in Roatan, Honduras

 One final thought on shore dives in Roatan… During the rainy season some dive sites are affected by runoff, which can reduce visibility.
 If you are planning to do a lot of shore dives during your Roatan dive vacation, you should check to make sure that won’t be a factor.

 Hopefully, this has provided you with a good idea of what to expect during your Roatan dive vacation.
 By every measure, Roatan diving is in a class by itself.
-Everywhere on Roatan you’ll find great diving, but if you’re looking for the most remote, personalized diving experience, the East part of the island is your best bet.
+Everywhere on Roatan you’ll find great diving, but if you’re looking for the most remote, personalized diving experience, consider diving East Roatan.
 Of course, if you have special requests, or any questions related to Roatan diving, or the Reef House specifically, don’t hesitate to contact us.
+Reef House Lodge has a variety of affordable Roatan diving packages to choose from.